wavelengthsf/ckpool-solo/README.md

 Edit ckpool.conf to replace serverurl, nodeserver, trusted with "localhost:3336"

-it should look like this
+it should look like this, where localhost is the address of your server

 ```
 "serverurl" : [